What To Know

 We have a warm, welcoming, and supportive community, protected by a strictly enforced Code of Conduct.

 We have an absolute zero-tolerance policy for breaching confidences and or rude, dishonest, unprofessional, or disrespectful behavior directed at other students or towards Ann Rea.

 Violation of the Code of Conduct will result in immediate and final expulsion without refund or prior notice.

 Typically, an investment in education that furthers your business qualifies as a tax-deductible expense.

 However, we can not offer any tax advice so you should consult with your tax advisor.

-As long as you can show us that you tried to learn by providing evidence that you completed each of the lessons in course one of eight, within 30 days of enrolling, your tuition will be refunded to the credit card that you used to enroll.
+As long as you can show us that you tried to learn by providing evidence that you completed each of the lessons in course one of eight, within 30 days of enrolling, your tuition will be refunded to the credit card that you used to enroll less any credit card processing fees.

 Please note.
 If you finance your tuition and withdraw you will be responsible for paying a $200 loan financing fee before you can receive a refund.